This beautiful refurbishing of Franju’s film allows the underrated whodunit to assume its rightful place on the cinephile’s mantle.

 Le Plaisir illustrates not merely Ophüls’s unparalleled sense of flow and texture, but also his proto-feminism.

-Well-rendered package for this creepy but somewhat underwhelming film.
+A well-rendered package for a creepy but somewhat underwhelming film.

 Marcel Carné‘s France, unlike the fiddle-dee-dee of Victor Fleming’s cotton pickin’ South, is a poetic realist’s wonderland.